2006 Augusta Wisconsin Sesquicentennial

 - There were few area codes; long distance phone calls were rare and expensive, people calling in would have to ask for a party in Augusta Wisconsin by their name.

 - There was no direct dialing.
 You had to go through the operator.
-Making a long distance call in 1956 could take 20 minutes or more to connect.
+Making a long distance call in 1956 could take 20 minutes or more just to get connected.
 In 2006 it is almost impossible or expensive to reach an 'operator'.

-- I remember my family calling to relatives with emergency information in Long Island New York and being charged at $11 or $12 a minute - a 3 minute call was $33 to $40 - over $200.00 in 2006 dollars.
+- I remember my family calling to relatives with emergency information to Long Island New York.
+A family sibling had died at age 26.
+The charge was $11 or $12 a minute - a 3 minute call was $33 to $40 - over $200.00 in 2006 dollars.
 A call from Wisconsin to Long Island New York in 2006 can be free or up to $1.00 depending on which type of telephone service and plan you use.

 - Direct Dial phones came to Augusta in the early 1960's.
 At first private lines were a very expensive option but the party line direct dial phones only rang for your number.
 You party line neighbors did not know when you were making or receiving a call but they still could hear your conversations if they picked up the phone.